 The DSPS office will remain open during regular business hours through our online platforms as well as some in person services.
 Our DSPS Office will now be open for in person services every Wednesday starting June 16, 2021.
 We also will continue to offer online support to our students as well.
 Our Zoom lobby is available to our students Monday-Friday 8:00am-12:00pm.
-Our Zoom lobby allows our students to be able to drop in ask questions, schedule appointments, and talk to a DSPS team member.
+Our Zoom lobby allows our students to be able to drop in ask questions, schedule appointments, and talk to a DSPS team member during our business hours.

 Contact us by: